Aiven-Open/klaw-docs/docs/docs/concepts/promotion.rst

 ```

     Topic Promotion
-      Once a topic is created in the base environment it is then possible to promote this to the next environment.
+      Once a topic is created in the base environment it is then possible to promote this to the next higher level environment.
-      This will create a promotion request that can be reviewed, approved, or declined by the requester's teammates.
-Each created environment can be seen in the same ``Topic Overview`` where the topic can be promoted.
+      This will create a promotion request that can be reviewed, approved, or declined by the requester's teammates.``Topic Overview`` view where the topic can be promoted will show all of the environments the topic is now configured on.

         How to Promote a Topic: